cwchentw/lightweight-cms/content/tip/tools-for-windows.md

 $ .\tools\bin\publish.bat
 ```

-These utility scripts will copy router of mdcms and assets to *public* directory, ready for further step(s) to deploy your site.
+These utility scripts will copy router of Lightweight CMS and assets to *public* directory, ready for further step(s) to deploy your site.

-See [this article](/howto/how-to-deploy-mdcms-to-digitalocean-app-platform/) for information related to deploy a mdcms site to a PaaS.
+See [this article](/howto/how-to-deploy-mdcms-to-digitalocean-app-platform/) for information related to deploy a Lightweight CMS site to a PaaS.

 ## Update Site Settings after Changing Project Structure

-Run this command to update site settings each time you change project structure of your mdcms repo:
+Run this command to update site settings each time you change project structure of your Lightweight CMS repo:

 ```shell
 > .\tools\bin\init.bat